ericallam/docrails/guides/source/ja/caching_with_rails.md

 #### Custom Cache Stores

-You can create your own custom cache store by simply extending `ActiveSupport::Cache::Store` and implementing the appropriate methods. 上は以下のようにできます。 you can swap in any number of caching technologies into your Rails application.
+You can create your own custom cache store by simply extending `ActiveSupport::Cache::Store` and implementing the appropriate methods.
+This way, you can swap in any number of caching technologies into your Rails application.

 To use a custom cache store, simply set the cache store to a new instance of your